Abe Gray: Cannabis Museum and activism

-In 2018, the museum moved to a high-profile cafe location in Dunedin's main street, Princes Street, and the museum then included a cafe and VIP facilities.
-Gray appointed himself the curator and lead researcher.
+In 2018, the museum moved to a new location in Dunedin's main street, Princes Street, and the museum then included a cafe and VIP facilities, with Gray as the Curator and lead researcher.
 Members could pay a fee of $4.20 a week to access a clubroom to smoke in, complete with comfy couches, lava lamps and retro video game consoles.
 Club members at the museum could bring cannabis to smoke, and could exchange and sell to each other, but Gray was never involved in any sales.
 While the museum sold cannabis-related paraphernalia, there was no cannabis for sale.
 The museum had a cafe, High Tide, which sold coffees for $4.20 – a nod to cannabis culture.
 Comedian Guy Williams visited the museum and documented his visit for a segment on the comedy show Jono and Ben.
 A cannabis-keen Bitcoin millionaire donated $5000 to provide half-price drinks and food to pensioners.
-It was later revealed that the person who claimed to be the landlord of the museum's building didn't actually own it, but Gray then managed to lease the building himself off the true owner.
+It was later revealed that the person who claimed to be the landlord of the museum's building did not actually own it, but Gray then managed to lease the building himself off the true owner.

 Gray co-founded pro-cannabis group Start The Conversation in 2013, ultimately attracting the support of Helen Kelly (in 2016), Marc Willers, and Lucy Lawless (in 2018).
 Start The Conversation received a notice from Facebook saying its ad account status had been disabled.
 Gray alleges the group is a victim of Facebook's strict anti-cannabis stance, and said informed discussion was crucial in the lead-up to a referendum on cannabis.

 From 2015 to 2018 Gray appeared weekly on the Radio Hauraki Breakfast Show with Matt Heath and Jeremy Wells under the nickname "Abe from Whakamana".